Aaron Washer Weight-Loss Pictures: ‘My 600-LB Life’ Appearance Leads Aaron To Drop More Than 300 Pounds

 Aaron Washer’s weight loss allowed him to start taking care of his father, and also give him a new outlook on life.

 There could be some good signs for Aaron’s continued weight loss.
-His Facebook page notes that lives outside of San Antonio.
+His Facebook page notes that he lives outside of San Antonio.
 Subjects who are able to stay close to Dr. Now’s practice in Houston have found greater success than those who returned to their homes across the country and tried to go it alone.
-Several of the subjects featured this year have actually relocate to Houston, and all of them have seen significant weight loss, especially compared to past subjects of the show.
+Several of the subjects featured this year have actually relocated to Houston, and all of them have seen significant weight loss, especially compared to past subjects of the show.

 Aaron’s Facebook page also reflects his new outlook, with updated pictures of his weight loss and uplifting messages about his plans for the future.
 Aaron is also advertising his services with Herbalife through the page.